 Financial planning service now available on site!

-You now have the option of speaking to a financial planner from Industry Fund Financial Planning (IFFP) when visiting the Super SA Member Centre, located at 151 Pirie Street, Adelaide (enter from Pulteney Street).
+You now have the option of speaking to a financial planner from Industry Fund Services (IFS) when visiting the Super SA Member Centre, located at 151 Pirie Street, Adelaide (enter from Pulteney Street).

-An IFFP planner is available Monday to Friday from 9am to 5pm.
+An IFS planner is available Monday to Friday from 9am to 5pm.
 They’re commission-free, knowledgeable about

 Super SA’s products and can provide you with general information about your financial options and choices, ranging from tips on salary sacrificing to getting your retirement plans underway.

-To find out more about the services IFFP can offer you, visit their website, www.iffp.com.au.
+To find out more about the services IFS can offer you, visit their website, www.ifs.net.au

 It's official!
 Income Stream minimum amount reduced